 When you invite people over to your backyard this summer, you probably want it to look at as beautiful as possible.
 A beautiful yard means more time outside doing the things we love and less time inside, watching TV or spending too much time on all of our devices.
 It’s not always easy to know HOW to get a nice, healthy yard though.
 Here are a few tips to get you started:

 - Don’t cut your grass too short (you only want to cut about 1/3 of the height of the grass each time you mow).
 When you cut your grass too short, you aren’t letting the roots of the grass get longer and that will result in less water getting to the grass.

 - When you do mow, leave the grass clippings on the ground.
 Not only will this give the grass more nutrients, it also means you will have to fertilize your yard less.

 My family and I can’t wait to spend time outside this Summer.
-Living in San Diego, there are so many great places to visit by the ocean, up in the mountains and everywhere in between.
+Living in Southern California, there are so many great places to visit by the ocean, up in the mountains and everywhere in between.

 What are your tips for a healthy lawn?